COVID-19 Affordable Housing Finance Resources

 We are continuing to provide housing finance technical assistance to partners statewide who are struggling to maintain production schedules in the midst of the turmoil in the financial and construction markets caused by COVID-19.
 These partners remain dedicated to the ongoing construction and preservation of affordable housing, an essential service.

-The Partnership will soon be launching a new interactive “Housing Needs Dashboard” online to enable policymakers, planners, affordable housing providers, and advocates access to interactive data charts and exportable reports on statewide and county-level affordable housing metrics and indicators:
+In June, the Partnership launched a new interactive “Housing Needs Dashboard” online to enable policymakers, planners, affordable housing providers, and advocates access to interactive data charts and exportable reports on statewide and county-level affordable housing metrics and indicators:

 CALL FOR COVID-19 REGULATORY RELIEF

 The California Housing Partnership and other housing organizations from across the state have been advocating with our Congressional delegation for the federal policy recommendations described below, including rent relief measures such as those in the proposed Emergency Rental Assistance and Rental Market Stabilization Act.

 The coalition also sent a letter to the Governor’s Office in early April detailing immediate actions necessary to mitigate the economic impacts of COVID-19 on affordable housing developments in California.

 Given the needs of very low-income families no longer able to pay rent and in danger of becoming homeless or displaced once the eviction moratorium ends, the Partnership is working with the California Housing Consortium to support the broader “Keep California Housed” initiative.

 In April, the Partnership provided the Governor’s Office with an initial proposed program “Keeping California’s Homeless Housed” to support long-term housing solutions for formerly homeless individuals and families that are being moved into hotel rooms and other short-term housing during the pandemic.